 Virgo is one of the 4 “Mutable” signs.
 The Mutable signs take place at the tail end of each of the Four Seasons right before a new Season is about to begin.
-Thus, the sign of the Virgin doesn’t take place during Autumn, it is technically the last astrological sign of Summer, just before the start of Fall.
+Thus, the sign of the Harvest Maiden doesn’t occur during the Fall, it is technically the last astrological sign to take place during the season of Summer, just before the Autumnal Equinox.

 As we have consistently seen, the life of Saint Teresa of Calcutta was significantly marked by the influence of the sign of Virgo.
 By virtue of that karmic sign’s Mutable essence, the areas of service where Mother Teresa shined as a beacon of inspiration for others would be dualistically counterbalanced in the opposite spectrum of darkness, where Selflessness stood to be overtaken by Selfishness and the strength of Faith was under the constant threat of negation by Doubt and the weakness of spirit that accompanies it.